desiderati/commons/README.md

 O formato é baseado em [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) e este projeto adere a [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+### [2.1.1] - 2020-01-22

+##### Added
+- Added support to default properties.
+- Added dependency with Spring Cloud Starter.

+##### Changed
+- Minor changes.
+- Improved the Swagger client properties configuration.
+Now there is no need of extending the **SwaggerClientProperties** class.
+- Changed the **DefaultPhysicalNamingStrategy** class.
+Now there is no need of extending it, just to configure the property 'app.database.table-prefix'.
+- Better messages while handling authorization and authentication.

 ### [2.1.0] - 2020-01-16

 ##### Added